Cleaning Your House to Sell? Checklist for Homeowners

 Closets, drawers, shelves, and counters are the most prone to clutter.
 In these spaces, sort your clutter by making three piles: one pile to throw away, one to donate and sell, and another to box up or put in storage.

-Pick everything up off the floors: Having a clean closet floor not only makes your closet look tidier, it gives the illusion of a more spacious closet.
+Pick everything up off the floors.
+A clean closet floor not only makes your closet look tidier but also gives the illusion of a more spacious closet.

 Clear off your closet shelves: Remove piled-up shoes, blankets, and other items off the shelves.